 How can district heating help decarbonise the heat sector by 2024?

-Part of Renewables 2019
+This report is part of Renewables 2019

 District heating and cooling (DHC) networks distribute heat for domestic hot water, space heating or cooling in buildings, and industrial processes.
 In 2018, a little less than 6% of global heat consumption was supplied through DHC networks, of which Russia and China each accounted for more than one-third.